scshafe/scshafe.github.io/_posts/2023-11-30-device-tree.markdown

 # Example

 Before going into how the enumeration process works, I think it might be helpful to view some information from an actual system.
 Below is an editted readout (for readability) of the `lspci` and followed by the `lspci -t` command.

+Below, the first bus corresponds to the internals of the root complex.
+The device 00 on this bus, is an access point to interact with the root complex itself for configuration purposes.
+Device 01 and 02 are both root complex PCIe ports, and the former is actually multiplexed, to serve as the root for 2 separate PCIe branches (in the tree-styled lspci output, there are branches indicated from each function of device 01).

 ```
 $ lspci
 00:00.0 Host bridge: Advanced Micro Devices, Inc. [AMD] Renoir/Cezanne Root Complex